alchemyplatform/aa-sdk/site/guides/enhanced-apis/nft.md

       content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
-      content: How to Get a smart account's NFTs
+      content: How to Get a Smart Account's NFTs
   - - meta
     - name: twitter:description
       content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

-# How to Fetch a smart account's NFTs
+# How to Fetch a Smart Account's NFTs

 We provide several [Enhanced APIs](https://www.alchemy.com/enhanced-apis), which are especially useful for querying information about the smart accounts you create using Account Kit, such as the account's owned NFTs using the [NFT API](https://www.alchemy.com/nft-api).